And Safe From Hackers

 9. Vandalize Your Website

-Here’s What You Can Do To Keep Your WordPress Website Safe and Protected
+Steps To Keep Your WordPress Website Safe and Protected

-Remember that having a WordPress website is not a set it and forget it kind of thing.
+Remember that having a WordPress website is not a set-it-and-forget-it kind of thing.
 When you do the following, you’ll be keeping one of your most valuable marketing tools safe and working well for you:

 - Backup the filesystem and database regularly, at least weekly